My Curriculum Vitae

 Why does your surgeon loosen your fixator after 6 weeks?
 You have broken you shin in a football match and the surgeon has recommended one of the new lightweight disposable fixators.
 At about 6 weeks the surgeon will loosen part of the fixator to speed up healing.
 Here is the science behind why.

+Bone Grafting Your surgeon has recommended you have a bone graft procedure.
 This may be part of a bigger operation.
 It may also be one of a number of types of bone graft:

 1.Autograft: This means the bone that comes from another part of yourself and be used on you to strengthen your own bone.